-The Mississippi e-Center @ JSU is a cutting edge, electronics-based facility that demonstrates the University's commitment to internet technologies.
+The Mississippi e-Center (a) JSU is a cutting edge, electronicsbased facility that demonstrates the University's commitment to internet technologies.
 The facility is a state-of-the-art complex with the computing and network infrastructure, and the Information Management staff to support a wide range of activities.
-These activities include electronic-based teaching and learning (e-Education), electronic-based research (e-Research), and electronic based community outreach and service (e-Service).
+These activities include electronic-based teaching and learning (e-Education), electronic-based research (e-Research), and electronic based community outreach (e-Research), and electronic based community outreach and service (e-Service).
 The e-Center can accommodate business meetings of all types, with support for multi-media presentations, conference calls, video conferencing and satellite uplink/downlink.
 Small to medium sized conferences can also be hosted at the facility.
 Two main auditoriums, 150 and 400 seat capacities, are available with any many as eight break-out rooms.